Geometric inequalities and rigidity theorems on equatorial spheres: Introduction

 \section{Introduction}

-Hypersurfaces in $\mathbb{S}^{n+1}$ of either \emph{constant scalar curvature} or \emph{constant mean curvature} (including minimal hypersurfaces) have been extensively studied in the literature.
-For example, for constant scalar curvature, the pioneering work of Cheng--Yau~\cite{CY} says that if a hypersurface $M$ in $\mathbb{S}^{n+1}$ has constant scalar curvature which is greater than or equal to $n(n-1)$ and nonnegative sectional curvature, then $M$ is either an $n$-sphere or a Riemannian product of a $p$-sphere and an $(n-p)$-sphere.
-They introduced a self-adjoint operator~\cite{CY} which has been used by many other people to study hypersurfaces of constant scalar curvature, under various additional conditions (see, for example, \cite{AdC, Li}).
+Hypersurfaces in $\mathbb{S}^{n+1}$ of either \emph{constant scalar curvature} or \emph{constant mean curvature} have been extensively studied in the literature.
+The pioneering work of S.~Y.~Cheng and S.~T.~Yau~\cite{Cheng-Yau:1977} classifies hypersurfaces that have constant scalar curvature and nonnegative sectional curvature.
+They introduced a self-adjoint operator which has been used by other people to study hypersurfaces of constant scalar curvature, under various conditions (see, for example, \cite{Alencar-doCarmo-Colares:1993, Li:1996}).

-In this paper, we consider hypersurfaces $M$ in $\mathbb{S}^{n+1}$ whose scalar curvature $R$ is bounded below by $n(n-1)$, namely, $R \ge n(n-1)$.
-We do \emph{not} assume constant scalar curvature nor constant mean curvature.
-We would like to prove the rigidity of $M$ under certain boundary condition.
-First, the boundary condition is necessary to derive rigidity results, because small spheres and their slight perturbation have sufficiently large scalar curvature.
-Furthermore, the lower bound $n(n-1)$ is critical because, by the Gauss equation, $R\ge n(n-1)$ implies that $H^2 \ge |A|^2$.
-Thus, the mean curvature $H$ may change signs locally through the \emph{geodesic} points, i.e., the points where the second fundamental form $A$ vanishes.
-From the analytic aspect, the geometric operators, such as Cheng--Yau's operator, the linearized scalar curvature operator, and the scalar curvature flow, are no longer globally elliptic nor parabolic.
-Also, these operators are totally degenerate at the geodesic points.
-Therefore, the theory of maximum principle cannot be applied directly.
-(We remark that, if one assumes that $M$ is contained in the hemisphere and that $M$ has constant scalar curvature, then the desired ellipticity automatically holds; and hence, $M$ is a sphere by applying the Alexandrov reflection principle (see Korevaar~\cite{K}).)
-Rather than sticking to these geometric operators, we develop a different approach using some new geometric inequalities, motivated by our recent work~\cite{HW2}.
+In this paper, we consider hypersurfaces $M$ with nonempty boundary in $\mathbb{S}^{n+1}$ for $n\ge 2$ with scalar curvature $R\ge n(n-1)$.
+We prove rigidity of $M$ under a suitable boundary condition.
+The lower bound $n(n-1)$ is a critical value because $R\ge n(n-1)$ implies that $H^2 \ge |A|^2$ by Gauss equation, so it is possible for the mean curvature to change signs at the geodesic points.
+From an analytic aspect, several geometric operators, such as Cheng--Yau's operator, the linearized scalar curvature operator, and the scalar curvature flow, are no longer globally elliptic or parabolic and are fully degenerate at the geodesic points.
+Thus the theory of maximum principle is not applicable to those operators.
+(We remark that if one assumes $M$ is contained in the hemisphere and has constant scalar curvature, then the desired strict ellipticity automatically holds; hence, $M$ is a sphere by applying the Alexandrov reflection principle (see N.~Korevaar~\cite{Korevaar:1988}).)
+In this article, we develop a different approach using new geometric inequalities and the level sets of hypersurfaces, motivated by our recent work for \emph{complete} hypersurfaces in Euclidean space~\cite{Huang-Wu:2013}.